Vaimer9/vsh/README.md

 ### Why make another shell?

 [Nushell](https://github.com/nushell/nushell/) which is the current leading rust shell, is very opinionated.
 It brings a lot to the table for someone who just wants a shell but in rust.
-Namely, a new `ls` command, new scripting experience etc. What is missing is just bash written in rust and vsh is here to deliver that.
-The planned scripting language will be a interchangable with bash and all of its features so that people don't feel *homesick* or dropped into a new space when they start using vsh.
-As the for shell prompt I plan to expand upon it to add plugins to accept a wide array of custom plugins all written in vsh.
+Namely, a new `ls` command, new scripting experience etc. What's missing is just bash written in rust and vsh is here to deliver that.
+The planned scripting language will be a copy of bash and all of its features so that people don't feel *homesick* or dropped into a new space when they start using vsh.
+As for the shell prompt, I plan to expand upon it to add plugins to accept a wide array of custom plugins all written in vsh.
 Till then feel free to contribute yourself!

 ## Customization